Matt-Conrad/CXR_View_Classification/README.md

 While the training app can handle processing of all 7470 images, I also provide a subset (10 images) of the dataset in the *NLMCXR_subset_dataset.tgz* to make it quicker to go through the steps of the app.
 The model trained with all 7470 images using the app is also included as *full_set_classifier.joblib*.
 Altogether, the entire NLM image set is 117.4GB unpacked and 80.7GB packed, so the subset is preferrable.
 Currently the code is set up to operate with the subset.
 If you would like to switch to the full image set, you must go into the *config.ini* file and set ```dataset=full_set``` in the *dataset_info* section.

 ## Performance
-Using the horizontal and vertical profile method from the paper, I am able to get an accuracy of 98.4% while using 2/3 of the NLM image set as the training set, which is the same reported in the paper.
+Using the horizontal and vertical profile method from the paper, I am able to get an accuracy of 98.4% while using 2/3 of the NLM image set as the training set with 10-fold cross-validation, which is the same reported in the paper.
 Additionally, I am able to get the 90% accuracy when using the body-size ratio method, however I do not use it at the core of this application as it is a much lower accuracy.
 For the profile method, I also get a 98.4% with the test set.

 ## Testing
 Workflow testing of the app and executables was done on the following environments: